Wednesday, November 14, 2012

 NB Blogger, frustratingly, converted my line breaks past a certain point into simple spaces.
 If the formatting looks a bit dodgy, I edited the html by hand several times and it wasn’t having it.
 Even splitting the post in two didn’t help.
 Pasting in break commands everywhere, and multiples between sections, eventually stopped the last third being one giant splat of text – and though the gaps don’t look regular, though they should, now I don’t dare touch it again.

-Labels: Alan Garner, Batman, Blogs, British Politics, Coalition, Colin Baker, Doctor Who, Judge Dredd, Liberal Democrat Conferences, Personal, Reviews, The Avengers, The Golden Dozen, Things To Remember About Labour
+Labels: Batman, Best of Love and Liberty, Blogs, Coalition, Colin Baker, Doctor Who, Judge Dredd, Liberal Democrat Conferences, Personal, Reviews, The Avengers, The Golden Dozen, Things To Remember About Labour

 If you’re following this, reader, I thought I’d add it as a comment both so you’d notice something new and to avoid tinkering with the Jenga-like formatting above…